The Hiding Place (film)

-The Hiding Place is a 1975 film based on the autobiographical book of the same name by Corrie ten Boom that recounts her and her family's experiences before and during their imprisonment in a Nazi concentration camp during the Holocaust during World War II.
+The Hiding Place is a 1975 film based on the autobiographical novel The Hiding Place by Corrie ten Boom.
+The film recounts the ten Boom family's experiences in the Netherlands as they provide a hiding place for Jewish refugees during the Holocaust, which leads to their arrest and imprisonment in the Ravensbrück concentration camp.

-The film was directed by James F. Collier.
-Jeanette Clift George received a Golden Globe nomination for Most Promising Newcomer - Female.
-The film was given limited release in its day and featured the last appearance from Arthur O'Connell.
+It was directed by James F. Collier and stars Jeannette Clift as Corrie, Julie Harris as Betsie ten Boom, and Arthur O'Connell as Casper ten Boom in his final film appearance.
+It was produced by World Wide Pictures, the motion-picture ministry of the Billy Graham Evangelistic Association.
+The project originated after Graham's wife, Ruth Graham, met ten Boom in Switzerland and recommended her story to the book's eventual authors.

+The film's 1975 world premiere at the Beverly Theatre was disrupted by a tear-gas canister marked with a swastika, and the premiere resumed the next day.
+For her performance, Clift received nominations for the Golden Globe Award for New Star of the Year – Actress and the BAFTA Award for Most Promising Newcomer to Leading Film Roles.

 Plot

 As the Nazis invade the Netherlands in 1940, Corrie (Jeannette Clift George) and the rest of her family bravely choose to open their home to Jews as a hiding place, trusting that God would help them to do this.
 A part of their home is specially remodeled by members of the Dutch resistance to form a hidden room that the Jews can escape to in the event of a Nazi raid.
-Despite several mistakes on the family's part, such as allowing the Jews to sing so loudly on one occasion that it disturbed the neighbors, the Jews remained safely hidden.
-However, after the betrayal of a Dutch collaborator, the house is raided by Nazis on 28 February 1944, and the entire family and its friends are arrested.
-But despite thoroughly searching the house, the Jews and the hiding place are never found by authorities.
+The family makes several mistakes, such as allowing the Jews to sing so loudly on one occasion that it disturbed the neighbors, but the Jews remained safely hidden.
+However, after the betrayal of a Dutch collaborator, the house is raided by Nazis on February 28, 1944, and the entire family and its friends are arrested.
+The house is thoroughly searched, but the Jews and the hiding place are never found by authorities.

 Corrie's father, Casper, dies before he reaches the concentration camp, and Corrie worries that she will never see her home again.
 The Nazis send Corrie and her sister, Betsie (Julie Harris), to the Ravensbrück concentration camp, Germany, for hiding Jews in their home.
 At the concentration camp, Betsie encourages Corrie to remain hopeful that God will rescue them from the brutalities they experience.

 With little food, constant work and brutal treatment, the women suffer constantly, and Betsie dies.
-Ultimately, Corrie leaves the camp in December 1944 through what is discovered years later to have been a clerical error, as everyone else in her group of prisoners was gassed the next month (January 1945).
-Her life after the ordeal was dedicated to showing that Jesus' love is greater than the deepest pit into which humankind finds itself.
+Ultimately, Corrie leaves the camp in December 1944 through what is discovered years later to have been a clerical error, as everyone else in her group of prisoners was exterminated by poison gas the next month (January 1945).
+Her life after the ordeal was dedicated to showing that Jesus's love is greater than the deepest pit of humanity.